-The prized (and pricey) white truffle is San Miniato’s main claim to fame and is the star of a popular truffle festival, held each year in November.
+The prized (and pricey) white truffle is San Miniato’s main claim to fame and is the star of a famous truffle festival, held each year in November.
 The town and surrounding countryside are the source of nearly a quarter of Italy’s white truffles and are considered the country’s best-hunting grounds for large, high-quality truffles.
-San Miniato can also boast the world’s biggest truffle (2.52 Kg), which was found here in 1954 and given to US president Harry Truman as a gift.
+San Miniato can also boast the world’s biggest truffle (2.52 Kg), which was found here in 1954 and given to US President Harry Truman.
 Nearly all the truffles of the area are gathered by a group of families who call themselves the Tartufai Delle Colline Samminiatesi (“Truffle-gatherers of the San Miniato Hills”) and have passed down their secret methods for generations.

-San Miniato’s looming Duomo, or Cathedral, is a pleasing mix of Romanesque, Gothic and Renaissance styles.
-Its signature architectural element is the Matilde bell tower, the oldest part of the construction.
-Just beside the Duomo is an interesting sacred art museum featuring the works of important Italian artists like Fra Bartolomeo and Filippo Lippi.
+San Miniato’s looming Duomo, or Cathedral, is a pleasing mix of Romanesque, Gothic, and Renaissance styles.
+It’s signature architectural element is the Matilde bell tower, the oldest part of the construction.
+Just beside the Duomo is an interesting sacred art museum featuring the works of influential Italian artists like Fra Bartolomeo and Filippo Lippi.

 Special private truffle hunts are arranged by local tartufi companies, and you can sniff out your own truffles with the assistance of your hosts and the reliable truffle hounds.
 Contact us for information on arranging a gourmet truffle hunt.